AndreasWz/Distil-Rank/README.md

 The script checks for data files in the root directory:

-✅ Real Data Mode: If `embeddings_train.pt` and `embeddings_val.pt` are found, it runs the full benchmark on ESM-2 embeddings (reproducing the 99.8% fidelity result).
+Real Data Mode: If `embeddings_train.pt` and `embeddings_val.pt` are found, it runs the full benchmark on ESM-2 embeddings (reproducing the 99.8% fidelity result).

-⚠️ Synthetic Mode: If files are missing, it falls back to a structured synthetic approximation for demonstration purposes.
+Synthetic Mode: If files are missing, it falls back to a structured synthetic approximation for demonstration purposes.
+EOF